 - 250g good quality unsalted butter

-- beaten egg with a pinch of salt
+- egg yolk, beaten with a little milk

 Make up the dough:

-(1) Mix the flour, salt, sugar, water and starter together in a large bowl and mix to form a fairly firm dough: don’t worry if it feels on the stiff side at this stage.
-Knead lightly for about a minute, before adding the butter, a bit at a time, and kneading this into the dough for about a minute or until the butter has been completely incorporated.
-The dough will be smoother and slightly softer at this stage.
+(1) Mix the flour, salt, sugar, starter and 200ml of the water together in a large bowl and mix to form a fairly firm dough: don’t worry if it feels too stiff side at this stage, but you can add a little more water if necessary.
+Knead lightly for about a minute, before adding the butter and kneading this into the dough for about a minute or until the butter has been completely incorporated.

 (2) Cover the dough and leave a room temperature for about 4-5 hours to start to ferment.
 Put the bowl in the fridge for about 12 hours or overnight.
 Don’t worry if it hasn’t risen much at this stage, as the starter will still be working gently and very slowly behind the scenes, already developing flavour.